EllisShen/tb_assignment/README.md

 ```
 ## Production Deployment

-Can Docker / Docker-compose to deploy the web app and its service.
+Can use Docker / Docker-compose to deploy the web app and its service.
 In default setting, app will be deployed to :80 directly